osandadeshan/MaxSoft-GReporter/ReadMe.md

 9. Double click on **"TestRunner.bat"** which is in the root directory
 <br />

-## How to build MaxSoft Email Client For Gauge JAR File?
+## How to build MaxSoft GReporter JAR File?
 1. Open the command prompt
 2. Navigate to the directory of the project (`cd <project dir>`)
 3. Execute this command